JadenGu0/Forex_AlgoTrading/README.md

 ## QuickStart
 ### About Event Engine
-There are several typed if event are defined as follow:
+There are several types of events defined as follow:
 1.  **MarketEvent** should be put into queue when new bar data received.
-2.  **OrderSendEvent**should be put into queue when new order created.
+2.  **OrderSendEvent** should be put into queue when new order created.
-3.  **OrderCloseEvent**should be put into queue when the order is closed.
+3.  **OrderCloseEvent** should be put into queue when the order is closed.
-4.  **OrderModifyEvent**should be put into queue when the order is modified.\
+4.  **OrderModifyEvent** should be put into queue when the order is modified.

-You can define your own event types in Event.Event.py,after that you need to bound the callback function in Backtest.Backtest.py like this:
+You can define your own event type in **Event\Event.py**,after that you need to bound the callback function in **Backtest\Backtest.py** like this:
 ```angular2html
 if event.type == EventType.MARKET:
     self.strategy.On_Bars(event)